MAXIMIZE YOUR TIME: PRINCIPLES FOR GREATER RETURNS

 Creating this machine is a time investment.
 But if the machine works and generates cash flow, you can reclaim time working for someone else to some degree.

 Time against money is the rat race.
 Money against time is financial freedom.
 The only question is, which machine can you built?
+You specifically, what are your strenghts?

 Big Stones First